Click2Cloud/Azure-Migrate/assess/wwi-ecomm-db.md

 1. In the **Dependencies** column, click **View dependencies** for each machine you want to review.
 2. After you've identified the dependent machines on the dependency map that you want to group together, use Ctrl+Click to select multiple machines on the map, and click Group machines.

-* Application dependency for Windows VM (Application hosted on IIS - WWI-eCommerce)
+* Application dependency for Windows VM (database hosted- MSSQL)

 <p><kbd>
   <img src="../images/WWI-eCommerce/application-dependency-database.png">